OutsourcedGuru/ds203-instructions/README.md

 * EXT

 #### Bottom display-only data
 The values seen here are not menu items and may not be selected.
 These are usually the result of setting up on-screen V1/V2/T1/T2 references to measure signals.
+Here, I just indicate what I'm seeing currently on my screen based upon the prior selections I made, noting that yours may show differently.
-* dV
+* ΔV: +4.80V
-* dT
+* ΔT: +133 µS
-* Vbt
+* Vbt +4.15V